VanK33/VanK33/README.md

 ### 🙋🏻‍♂️ About Me ###

-With expertise in React, Node.js, MySQL, JavaScript, and Excel VBA, I bring a diverse skill set to my role as a Teaching Assistant at BrainStation.
+With expertise in React, Node.js, MySQL, JavaScript, Typescript, and Excel VBA, I bring a diverse skill set to my role as a Teaching Assistant at BrainStation.
 This position allows me to fully immerse myself in the field, providing numerous opportunities to refine my code review skills and mentor aspiring developers.
 I am genuinely interested in leveraging my toolkit for real-world applications, using my methodical problem-solving abilities to make a tangible impact.
 My pursuit of practical experience reflects my commitment to continuous learning and professional growth, as I strive to stay at the forefront of technological advancements.

 ### 🏗️ Plans and Horizon ###

-I am developing [WillGro](https://github.com/TomokiYoshizawa/Willgro-New) to support a local business transition from a third-party platform to a custom platform built with Next.js and Tailwind CSS.
-This project focuses on replicating existing design and functionality to ensure seamless user transition, while also enhancing future scalability and configurability.
-Key features include MongoDB integration for robust data management and the use of modern development practices such as CI/CD, Git, and pair programming to ensure a maintainable and scalable solution.

-Once the project is completed.
-I will start working on Dapps by utilizing Remix and Solidity.
+I am developing [TradingBot](https://github.com/VanK33/trading-bot) as a practical exercise to deepen my understanding of class-based software development protocols with Typescript and to practice unit and integration testing using Jest.
+The goal of this project is to design an autonomous trading bot that utilizes the [InteractiveBrokers Typescript API](https://github.com/stoqey/ib) ported by Stoqey.
+Currently, the project includes only a limited set of strategies, reflecting my existing knowledge.
+Significant enhancements will be necessary before the bot is ready for serious investors.

 <div style="display: flex; justify-content: flex-start; align-items: center;">